aria3211/Weather_app/README.md

 **Hi every body this app Developed with Python**

-## Librarys you need:
+## Librarys you needed:
 * tkinter (if you use python 3.9 and to the top you should install this library)
 ```bash
 pip install tk
 ```
 * bs4
 ```bash
 pip install beautifulsoup4
 ```